Uruguayan Air Force Flight 571: Crash

-Crash aftermath
+Aftermath

 Of the 45 people aboard the aircraft, three passengers and two crew members in the rear section of the fuselage died when the tail cone was ripped from the fuselage: Lt.
 Ramón Saúl Martínez (navigator), Ovidio Ramírez (steward), Gaston Costemalle, Alexis Hounié and Guido Magri.
 A few seconds later Daniel Shaw and Carlos Valeta also fell out of the rear fuselage, killing Shaw.
 Valeta survived the fall but fell into deep snow and asphyxiated while stumbling down the snow-covered glacier.
 His body was found by fellow passengers on 14 December.

 When the fuselage slammed into the snow bank, the remaining seats broke loose from the floor, compressing the passengers against the forward bulkheads.
 Team physician Dr. Francisco Nicola, his wife Esther Nicola, Eugenia Parrado, and Fernando Vazquez were killed.
 Pilot Ferradas died instantly when the nose gear compressed the instrument panel against his chest and forced his head out of the windshield.
 Co-pilot Lagurara was critically injured and trapped in the crushed cockpit.
 He asked one of the passengers to find his pistol and shoot him, but the passengers refused.
 He died the following day.

 Thirty-three passengers and crew survived the first day, although many were critically or seriously injured.
 Their wounds included broken legs resulting from the impact of the seats against the forward bulkhead.
 Both of Arturo Nogueira's legs were broken in several places.
 None of the passengers with compound fractures survived.
 Canessa and Gustavo Zerbino, both medical students, quickly triaged the wounded and first treated those they could help most.
-Nando Parrado had a skull fracture and he remained unconscious for three days, and his sister, Susana, was badly injured and semi-conscious.
+Nando Parrado had a skull fracture, and he remained unconscious for three days, and his sister, Susana, was badly injured and semi-conscious.
 Graziela Mariani's legs were broken and trapped by twisted seats.
-Enrique Platero had a piece of metal stuck in his abdomen that when removed brought a few inches of intestine with it.
+Enrique Platero had a piece of metal stuck in his abdomen that, when removed, brought a few inches of intestine with it.
 He nonetheless immediately began helping others.